Outdoor Dog Ramp

 Our loveable lug Great Pyrenees is going on eight years old, and like most other giant breeds he is starting to slow down a little bit.
 We first noticed he wasn’t able to leap into the truck anymore so now Hubs hoists him in, then he hurt himself on the hardwood floors, and recently he slipped going up the two stairs to our patio.
-So when the Farmhouse Hens topic for July is outdoor projects, I knew exactly what we were going to make.
+Its time to find a solution for him.

 Custom Measuring the Dog Ramp for Your Home